Development & Policy

 Pedestrian Infrastructure

-Instead of just adding cars, the developer is adding 8-foot sidewalks on Wilora Lake Road and a 12-foot shared-use path on North Sharon Amity to make the area safer for walkers and cyclists.
+Instead of just adding cars, the developer is providing 8-foot sidewalks with planting strips on both Wilora Lake Road and Mayberry Lane, plus a 12-foot shared-use path along North Sharon Amity—creating pedestrian and cyclist connectivity on all three frontages.

 Public Transit